From $72K to $118K in 4 Weeks: The Forecast System That Prevented Cash Chaos

 Then his deal sizes started growing.

-The Problem: Larger Deals Create Cash Volatility
+The Problem: Larger Deals Creating Cash Volatility at $70K–$100K Without a Forecast

 His business looked healthy: